OpenGeoVis/PVGeo/docs/index.md

      * Document how to use ParaView’s native filters to complete common tasks in the visualization of geoscientific data.
 For example, applying satellite imagery to a surface that represents topography.

-* Develop customizable macros for the visualization of common data formats.
-This will include developing macros on an individual basis to help others quickly visualize their data and models for quality assessment and unique research needs.
+* Develop customizable scripts for the visualization of common data formats.
+This will include developing scripts on an individual basis to help others quickly visualize their data and models for quality assessment and unique research needs.

 -------